cobaltspeech/sdk-diatheke/docs-src/content/audio-input/_index.md

         # The stream has closed
         break

-    # The transcript
+    # Boolean indicating whether the result is partial (i.e., may
+    # change with further processing).
+    if result.is_partial:
+        # Print the partial transcript.
+        print("partial transcript:", result.text)
+    else:
+        # Print the finalized transcript.
-    print("text:", result.text)
+        print("transcript:", result.text)

         # The confidence the ASR system has in the given transcript,
         # given as a value between 0 and 1.0, with 1.0 being the most
         # confident in the result.
 Note that partial results won't
         # have an accurate confidence score.
         print("confidence:", result.confidence)

-    # Boolean indicating whether the result is partial (i.e., may
-    # change with further processing).
-    print("partial:", result.is_partial)
 {{< /tab >}}

 {{< tab "C++" "c++" >}}